Gang Gang (JackBoys and Sheck Wes song)

-"Gang Gang" (stylized in all caps) is a song by American record label Cactus Jack Records, known as JackBoys, and American rapper Sheck Wes.
-It was released from JackBoys' and Travis Scott's compilation album JackBoys (2019).
-The song was produced by WondaGurl and Vou.
-It was written by rappers Don Toliver, Sheck Wes, Travis Scott and Luxury Tax 50 (all of whom provide vocals), alongside the producers.
+"Gang Gang" (stylized in all caps) is a song by American record label Cactus Jack Records, known as hip-hop group JackBoys, and American rapper Sheck Wes, with additional vocals from fellow American rappers Don Toliver, Luxury Tax 50, and Travis Scott (the label's leader, credited as Cactus Jack).
+Written alongside producers WondaGurl and Vou, It was released from JackBoys' and Scott's compilation album JackBoys (2019).

 Composition and reception

 The song's instrumental was originally used in American rapper Mar90s' December 2019 track, "Blue Hunnits" (featuring Slim Jxmmi), which was released two days prior.
 The song contains an interpolation of "Win" by Jay Rock.
 Kevin Cortez of HipHopDX, in a review of JackBoys, wrote that Sheck Wes "glides through 'Gang Gang' with a bag full of adlibs and charisma."
 Cortez described the song's hook (sung by Don Toliver with Sheck Wes and Travis Scott as backup vocals) as reminiscent of ASAP Rocky's "Babushka Boi", and the background humming as similar to that of Kid Cudi's.